niaz151/laborocity/README.md

  2. Subsequently, I was able to use the aforementioned store updates to verify if a user has 'skills' and can access the alternate             equipment page

  3. The application is currently being hosted on laborocity-sample.surge.sh (this is using the program I brought up during the interview)

+### What's Left To Do? ###

+1. Make the Labor submenu show/hide depending on the value of the category slider